What is Business Modernization?

 How can I get involved?

 The WVU Modernization Program will require and benefit from the participation of hundreds of faculty and staff throughout the next several years.
-As planning begins, the project team will invite stakeholders, functional business users and technical experts to participate as subject matter experts, along with those who use the systems daily to perform their job duties.
+The project team will engage stakeholders and subject matter experts on a regular basis, along with those who use the systems daily to perform their job duties.